My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 9. You Ask Questions Without Understanding What They Mean:

-Suppose you don’t understand what someone has said.
-In that case, there’s no point in asking about it.
+Don’t ask questions you don’t get yet.
 The chances are that most of your questions will go unanswered or misunderstood.

 annoying people